 In 2006 I began working remotely (part time).
 In 2013 when I started my first small business, I decided to make the transition to full time work from home.
 Over the last 14 years, I’ve learned a thing or two about what makes working from home a productive, enjoyable, and most crucially a sustainable, experience, and what some of the common pitfalls are.
 As unfortunate as it is that so many people have been furloughed or laid off due to the spread of COVID-19, many are also blessed to have jobs that allow them to work from home and I thought my experience might be helpful for someone.

-(As an aside, what happened to calling it "telework" or "telecommuting?"
-Probably stale branding is my guess — it sounded a little too 90's.
-I digress...)
+(As an aside, what happened to calling it “telework” or “telecommuting?”
+Maybe just stale branding?
+It does sound a little too 90’s I suppose…)

-Make it clear that although you're home, you ARE working and need to focus.
-This sets a healthy precedent whether you have friends or family physically around you or not
+Give work 100% of your attention when you’re working, and 0% after you’re done for the day.
+While it’s true that remote work can offer some flexibility, it’s important to make it clear to others that although you’re home, you are still working and need to focus.
+This sets a healthy precedent whether you have friends or family physically around you or not.

 Take them as you normally would. make time to intentionally, physically, step away from the computer for personal care: restroom breaks, refreshing your water / coffee / etc., or if nothing else jest to get blood moving in your legs and give your eyes a break from the screen.